Keyboard shortcuts

 What’s Happening

 The type system enforces valid construction at compile time.
-You can only call .aggregate() on a WindowedKeyedStream, not on a raw DataStream.
+You can only call .aggregate_expr() on a WindowedKeyedStream, not on a raw DataStream.
+You can only call .execute() on a DataStream<HasSink>.

 Next Steps